NgHngK/CPU-Scheduling-Project/README.md

 # CPU Scheduling Algorithms (FCFS, SJN, RR)

-This project is a Java console program that simulates three classic CPU scheduling algorithms:
+This is a simple Java console program that simulates three CPU scheduling algorithms:

-- **FCFS** – First-Come-First-Serve
+- **FCFS** – First Come First Serve
-- **SJN** – Shortest Job Next (non-preemptive SJF)
+- **SJN** – Shortest Job Next (also called Shortest Job First, non-preemptive)
-- **RR** – Round Robin (with time quantum)
+- **RR** – Round Robin (uses a time quantum)

-It uses basic Object-Oriented Programming (OOP) concepts such as **encapsulation, inheritance, polymorphism, and abstraction**.
+The code is written using basic Object-Oriented Programming (OOP) ideas:
+- We have classes for processes and schedulers.
+- We use inheritance (a parent scheduler class and child classes for each algorithm).

 ---

-## Class Overview
+## What each class does

 ### 1. `Process`

+**What it represents:**

-Represents a single process in the system.
+A single process in the system.

-**Purpose:**

-- Stores basic information of a process:
+**What it stores:**

-  - `pid` – process ID (e.g. `P1`, `P2`)
+- `pid` – the name/ID of the process (for example: `P1`, `P2`, `P3`)
-  - `arrivalTime` – when the process arrives in the ready queue
+- `arrivalTime` – the time when the process arrives in the ready queue
-  - `burstTime` – how long the process needs the CPU
+- `burstTime` – how long (how many time units) the process needs the CPU

-- Uses **encapsulation**:
+**Why it is written this way:**

-  - Fields are declared `private`
+- The fields are `private`.
-  - Values are accessed through public getter methods
+- There are `public` getter methods to read the values.
+- This is called *encapsulation*: the data is inside the class, and other classes use methods to access it.

 ---

 ### 2. `ProcessStats`

+**What it represents:**

-Represents the result of scheduling for one process.
+The result for one process after we run a scheduling algorithm.

-**Purpose:**

-- Stores all important timing results after scheduling:
+**What it stores:**

-  - `startTime` – time when the process first starts running on the CPU
+- `startTime` – the time when the process first starts running on the CPU
-  - `completionTime` – time when the process finishes
+- `completionTime` – the time when the process finishes
-  - `waitingTime` – total time spent waiting in the ready queue
+- `waitingTime` – how long the process waited in the ready queue
 - `turnaroundTime` – total time from arrival to completion

+**Why we use it:**

+- It is easier to keep all these values together for each process.
-- Makes it easy to pass around and print per-process results in a table.
+- We can pass a list of `ProcessStats` around and print them in a table.

 ---

-### 3. `CPUScheduler` (abstract)
+### 3. `CPUScheduler` (abstract class)
-Abstract base class for all scheduling algorithms.

-**Purpose:**

-- Defines the **common interface** for all CPU schedulers:
+**What it represents:**

+A general “CPU scheduler”.

+You do not use this class directly.
+Other classes extend it and provide the real algorithm.

+**What it contains:**

-  - Abstract method:
+- An abstract method:
-    - `schedule(List<Process> processes)` → returns a list of `ProcessStats`
+  - `schedule(List<Process> processes)`
-- Provides shared helper methods:
+    This method must be implemented by each algorithm class.
+    It returns a `List<ProcessStats>` for all processes.
+- Helper methods to compute averages:
   - `computeAverageWaitingTime(...)`
   - `computeAverageTurnaroundTime(...)`

-- Shows **abstraction and inheritance**:
-  - You cannot create `CPUScheduler` directly.
-  - Concrete algorithms extend this class and implement their own scheduling logic.
+**Why it is useful:**

+- It gives a common structure for all schedulers.
+- All scheduler classes share the same method name `schedule(...)`.
+- This shows *abstraction* and *inheritance*: a general idea (CPUScheduler) and specific versions (FCFS, SJN, RR).

 ---

 ### 4. `FCFSScheduler`

+**What it represents:**

-Implements the **First-Come-First-Serve (FCFS)** scheduling algorithm.
+The **First Come First Serve** scheduling algorithm.

-**Purpose:**
+**How it works:**

+- Processes are sorted by arrival time.
+- The process that arrives first is executed first.
+- When one process finishes, the next one in order runs.

+**What it does:**

 - Extends `CPUScheduler`.
-- Runs processes in the order of their **arrival time**.
-- For each process, calculates:
+- For each process, it calculates:
-  - Start time
+  - start time
-  - Completion time
+  - completion time
-  - Waiting time
+  - waiting time
-  - Turnaround time
+  - turnaround time
-- Simple “queue-like” behavior: the process that arrives first runs first.
+- Returns a `List<ProcessStats>` with these values.

 ---

 ### 5. `SJNScheduler`
-Implements the **Shortest Job Next (SJN / non-preemptive SJF)** algorithm.

-**Purpose:**
+**What it represents:**

+The **Shortest Job Next** algorithm (also called **Shortest Job First**, non-preemptive).

+**How it works (simple idea):**

+- At the current time, look at all processes that have already arrived.
+- Among those, pick the process with the **smallest burst time**.
+- Run that process until it finishes.
+- Repeat until all processes are done.

+**What it does:**

 - Extends `CPUScheduler`.
-- At any moment, chooses the process (from those that have already arrived) with the **smallest burst time**.
-- Non-preemptive:
-  - Once a process starts running, it runs until it finishes.
-- Produces `ProcessStats` for each process, similar to FCFS.
+- Chooses the shortest job among the processes that are ready.
+- Calculates start time, completion time, waiting time, and turnaround time.
+- Returns them as a `List<ProcessStats>`.

 ---

 ### 6. `RRScheduler`

+**What it represents:**

-Implements the **Round Robin (RR)** scheduling algorithm.
+The **Round Robin** scheduling algorithm.

-**Purpose:**
+**Key idea:**

+- Each process gets a small time slice called a **time quantum** (for example 2 or 4 time units).
+- Processes are placed in a queue.
+- The first process runs for at most `quantum` time units.
+  - If it is finished, it leaves the queue.
+  - If it is not finished, it goes to the back of the queue.
+- This repeats in a round, so every process gets CPU time fairly.

+**What it does:**

 - Extends `CPUScheduler`.
+- Has a `quantum` value (given in the constructor).
+- Simulates Round Robin using a simple ready queue.
+- Calculates start time (first time it gets CPU), completion time, waiting time, and turnaround time for each process.
+- Returns the results as a `List<ProcessStats>`.

+---

+### 7. `Main`

+**What it represents:**

+The main class with the `public static void main(String[] args)` method.

+**What it does:**

+1. Asks the user to input:
+   - number of processes
+   - for each process:
+     - PID
+     - arrival time
-- Uses a **time quantum** (fixed time slice).
+     - burst time
+   - time quantum for Round Robin

+2. Creates a list of `Process` objects from the user input.

+3. Creates scheduler objects:
+   - `FCFSScheduler`
+   - `SJNScheduler`
+   - `RRScheduler`

+4. Calls `schedule(...)` for each scheduler and prints:
+   - A table with:
+     - ProcessID
+     - ArrivalTime
+     - BurstTime
+     - StartTime
+     - CompletionTime
+     - WaitingTime
-- Cycles through processes:
+     - TurnaroundTime
-  - Each ready process gets up to `quantum` units of CPU time.
-  - If a process is not finished after its time slice, it goes back to the end of the ready q
+   - The average waiting time
+   - The average turnaround time